 The VCRC also provides technical assistance to guide teaching staff in the use of audio-visual equipment for lecture and seminar presentations, as well as guidance on standards and procedures for image presentation and copyright.
 To support teaching needs the library has some audio-visual equipment available for loan.
 Teaching staff and graduates may borrow, subject to availability, a portable data projector, slide projectors, and a digital video, stills camera and tripod.
 For equipment being taken off campus 'advice forms' need to be completed.

-The Centre holds Bachelor of Arts Honours, Master of Arts and PhD theses by the students of the School of Culture and Communication.
+The Centre holds Bachelor of Arts Honours, Master of Arts and Doctor of Philosophy (Arts) theses by the students of the School of Culture and Communication.
 There are currently over 2,500 titles.
 Students are often referred to the VCRC by their tutors and lecturers to consult the thesis collection.
 A complete searchable catalogue and printouts are available on consultation with library staff.
 Theses can only be viewed in the Centre - lending or photocopying is not permitted.
 A number of our theses are now held off campus at Dawson Street, Brunswick.
 Requests for theses held off site usually take one to two days.

 The Visual Cultures Resource Centre Thesis Collection database contains more than 1000 entries.
 Records date from the 1950s to 2013.
 Over the decades thesis topics reflect patterns of staff expertise, accessibility to primary resources, as well as trends in theoretical approaches.
 Many contain valuable unpublished research findings and are still consulted by students, staff and researchers from institutions such as the Art Gallery of New South Wales, the National Gallery of Victoria and a range of regional galleries.
 The database includes theses by Leigh Astbury, Janine Burke, Jane Clarke, Ann Galbally, Robert Gaston, Kelly Gellatly, Edward Gott, Charles Green, Alison Inglis, Margaret Manion, Christopher Marshall, Chris McAuliffe, Angela Ndalianis, Virginia Spate, Gerard Vaughan, Vera Vines and Anthony White.